 According to her observations, there was indeed an increased excitement in grocery stores in the city, people were sorting buckwheat and toilet paper, but there was no panic about the spread of coronavirus among the townspeople.

 The situation that is now prevailing in retail trade is ambiguous.
 So says the head of the direction "Finance and Economics" of the Institute for Contemporary Development Nikita Maslennikov.

 “The rush demand, of course, can hold retail for a while.
 Thus, sales will be stimulated and revenue will be increased.
 Then there will be a sharp decline in consumption, because buyers managed to stock up on everything they need, ”the expert explained.

 According to him, many experienced businessmen understand that such a situation will last for more than one week and make reserves based on the situation.
-Unrealized goods will only deteriorate and this will entail losses: inventories must be created in quantities as justified in the medium term.“For the economy of the Far Eastern Federal District, this is to some extent useful.
-Although you should not forget that such a purely momentary effect will give a temporary impetus to trade, followed by a recession, ”the economist concluded.
+Unrealized goods will only deteriorate and this will entail losses: inventories must be created in quantities as justified in the medium term.“For the economy of the Far Eastern Federal District, this is, to some extent, useful.
+However, one should not forget that such a purely momentary effect will give trade a temporary boost, followed by a recession, ”the economist concluded.